 Combine ground beef, remaining miso, remaining Parmesan, and a pinch of pepper in another mixing bowl.

 Form into two patties, 5" in diameter.
-Make a small dimple in middle of each burger.
+Make a small dimple in middle of each patty.
 This will prevent patties from bulging when cooked.

 Toast the Buns